A recent Wyzowl survey found that 9 out of 10 people trust what a customer says about a business more than what the business says about itself.

 By giving your customer the floor, you can gain more insight into your business from the customer’s perspective.
 And who knows, you may find out something completely new!

 There’s no denying the impact of testimonials.
-According to a Wyzowl study, 95% of people say that reviews influence their purchasing decisions.
+According to our recent survey, 95% of people say that reviews influence their purchasing decisions.

 By asking your best customers to review your products, service, or company in a video testimonial you can create a form of social proof that potential customers are actually looking for.